The Lottery of Random Collisions

 as spoils of war, or trophies,

-Nibbling your way along my inner arms
+nibbling your way along my inner arms

 until your tongue finds my silvered spot.